sanja7s/MED-DL/README.md

 `data` contains a sample dataset, and `results` contains a sample extractor output on the given dataset.

-`example_extract_medical_entities.py` shows how to run the extraction on a sample data file.
+`example_extract_medical_entities.py` shows how to run the extraction on the sample data file.